Analogues of Finite Blaschke Products as Inner Functions: Extraneous Zeros

 We will also need the following simple lemma about projection on orthogonal complements of sets of vectors. \begin{lemma} Let $M$ and $N$ be two sets of vectors in a Hilbert space.
 Then for any $v$, we have $\Pi_{(M\cup N)^{\perp}}(v)=\Pi_{M^{\perp}}(v)$ if and only if $\Pi_{M^{\perp}}(v)\perp N$. \end{lemma}

-In the following proposition, we show that shift-invariant subspaces are characterized uniquely by the projection of a kernel function at the origin, as long as Shapiro--Shields functions do not possess extraneous reproducible zeroes.
+In the following proposition, we show that shift-invariant subspaces generated by polynomials are characterized uniquely by the projection of a kernel function at the origin, as long as Shapiro--Shields functions do not possess extraneous reproducible zeroes.

 \begin{proposition} The following two statements are equivalent. \begin{itemize} \item[(a)] All Shapiro--Shields functions do not possess extraneous zeros that are reproducible points. \item[(b)] For any two polynomials $p$ and $q$, if $\Pi_{[p]}(k_0^{(d_p)})=\Pi_{[q]}(k_0^{(d_q)})$, then $[p]=[q]$.
 Here $d_p$ (respectively, $d_q$) denotes the multiplicity of the zero of $p$ (respectively, $q$) at the origin. \end{itemize} \end{proposition}